Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 ![alt-text](Images/photoshop.jpeg)

-Once I made these outlined images, I wanted these images to pop-up according to the order the players have typed-in, in the previous page.
+Once I made these outlined images, I wanted these images to pop-up according to the order the players typed-in, in the previous page.
 For example, if the player typed "panda" and pressed enter, I wanted the outline sketch of "panda" to show up.

 To do this, I revisited the code for void KeyPressed()